-2003 to 2005 was the peak for illegal logging in Sebangau.
+2003 to 2005 was the peak for illegal logging in Sebangau National Park.
 Therefore, in 2003 UPT LLG CIMTROP from University of Palangka Raya formed a patrol team consisting of local workers from Kereng Bangkirai.
 Patrols are focused on monitoring land fires, poaching, and deforestation in the Natural Laboratory of Peat-swamp Forest (LAHG) area, a special zone within the Sebangau National Park.

 “I joined the UPT LLG CIMTROP Patrol Team in 2003 with a salary of Rp.
 500,000 per month.
 Our first batch consisted of only 3 people, me, Krisyoyo and Martabina,” Hendri said via telephone interview.

-There were many challenges faced by the patrol team while carrying out their duties, ranging from dealing with timber seekers without permission, to putting out forest and land fires.
+There were many challenges faced by the patrol team while carrying out their duties, ranging from dealing with timber seekers without permission to put out forest and land fires.
 “In 2003 we once dismantled the tent of a group of wood thieves in the middle of the forest.
 We reprimanded them but they resisted,” said Hendri.

 Hendri added in a serious tone, that it was a very tense moment when facing thieves who were cutting wood using chainsaws and axes, and their number was more than the patrol team.
 The worst scenario is fighting with armed thieves.